 We have expanded Rainbow Tuesdays Clinic to better serve our Gay, Bisexual, and Transgender community.
 Our Rainbow Tuesdays Clinic was started to provide Gay, Bisexual, Trans, Queer, and Same-Gender Loving Men a safe place to get tested for sexually transmitted infections (STIs) and HIV.
 The high incidence of early Syphilis and new HIV infections in the gay, bisexual, trans, and queer community make testing a priority to get people into treatment and reduce the spread of infection.
 For a schedule of clinics and services click here.
 Call or text: 571.214.9617

 The Alexandria Health Department is excited to announce the launch of a city-wide Healthy Vending Initiative and Healthy Vending Administrative Regulation!
-New energy efficient machines with a variety of healthy snacks and beverages will be available throughout city departments by fall 2014.
+New energy efficient machines with a variety of healthy snacks and beverages will be available throughout city departments in December.

 Did you ever wonder how your favorite Alexandria restaurant did on its latest food safety inspection?
 Now it is even easier to find out!
 Just use your smart phone to scan the new Health Department sticker on the doors of participating restaurants.
 Don’t have a smart phone?
 We got you covered.
 Visit www.alexva.us/as3 for the same easy access.